Media General: Additional acquisitions

 In 1981, the company began its expansion practice of television stations under the Media General Telecommunications subsidiary.
-It first purchased WJKS-TV in Jacksonville from Ziff-Davis Broadcasting on December 7, 1981, for $18 million, the sale was approved on November 8, 1982.
+It first purchased WJKS-TV in Jacksonville from Ziff-Davis Broadcasting on December 7, 1981, for $18 million.
+The sale was approved on November 8, 1982.
 On July 5, 1982, the company bought out WCBD-TV in Charleston from the State Telecasting Company for $8 million, the deal was approved on January 24, 1983.

 In 1982 the company acquired The William B. Tanner Company (previously known as Pepper-Tanner), a commercial radio jingle production company headquartered in Memphis.
 It was divested in 1988.
 In 1987, Media General, which included its Media General Broadcast Group comprising three television stations at that time, as well as its cable systems in various areas was sold off to a group led by The Giant Group, a firm owned by Burt Sugarman, which purchased a stake for $103.8 million, with backing also held by television production company Barris Industries.

 In 1996, Media General acquired Park Acquisitions, the holding company for Park Communications, formerly owned by the media entrepreneur Roy H. Park.

 In 1999, Media General bought Spartanburg-based Spartan Communications, which increased Media General's station portfolio from 14 to 27.

 Four NBC-owned stations in smaller markets were put up for sale on January 9, 2006.
 On April 6, NBC Owned Television Stations and Media General announced that the latter would purchase the four NBC O&O's as part of a $600 million four-station deal between the two companies.

 Divestment of properties in the late 2000s

-On July 28, 2006, Media General announced that they would sell KWCH-TV and its satellites to a Schurz Communications-affiliated company Sunflower Broadcasting for $73 million.
+On July 28, 2006, Media General announced that it would sell KWCH-TV and its satellites to a Schurz Communications-affiliated company Sunflower Broadcasting for $73 million.
 On August 2, 2006, Media General announced that it would sell WIAT and KIMT to New Vision Television for $35 million; the sale was finalized on October 12, 2006.
-Between 2006 and 2008, Morris Network, a division of Morris Multimedia bought out two station properties, WDEF and WTVQ, the former's price for WDEF cost $22 million, and the latter's price for WTVQ-TV cost $16.5 million, totaling up a $38.5 million budget for the combined two stations.
+Between 2006 and 2008, Morris Network, a division of Morris Multimedia bought out two station properties, WDEF and WTVQ.
+The price for WDEF cost $22 million, and the latter's price for WTVQ-TV cost $16.5 million, totaling up to a $38.5 million budget for the combined two stations.

 On October 29, 2007, Media General announced that the company was exploring the sale of WCWJ, KALB-TV, WMBB, and WNEG-TV.
 On March 14, 2008, the company reached an agreement to sell KALB and WMBB to Hoak Media.
 The deal was closed on July 16.
 On June 25, 2008, Media General announced the sale of WNEG-TV to the University of Georgia.
 On January 28, 2009, Nexstar Broadcasting Group announced that it had reached an agreement to purchase WCWJ.
 The deal was finalized on May 1, 2009.